ajay26188/ajay26188/README.md

 ---

 💻 I'm an aspiring software engineer who believes in building real things while learning.
-My strength lies in full-stack development with technologies like React, TypeScript, Node.js, GraphQL, and MongoDB.
+My strength lies in full-stack development with technologies like React, TypeScript, Node.js, GraphQL, and MongoDB/RelationalDatabase.

 🚀 I’m particularly interested in building practical tools — projects that help real people and teach me deeply about system design, CI/CD, and modern development workflows.